Concordium/concordium-scan/frontend/README.md

 - **`<teleport>` can't be used yet.**

   We would like to use `<teleport>` for some global components, e.g. drawers.
 Unfortunately, this causes a hydration error when navigating away from the page.
 There is [an open issue](https://github.com/nuxt/framework/issues/1907) on it with Nuxt, however it seems not to have very high priority.
 For now we have solved it by lifting those components up, and then keep track of state with a `useState` composable.

+- **Jest sometimes has problems with absolute- and auto imports**

+  When running tests, Jest cannot find some components (e.g.) `Button` when they are imported with absolute paths or when they are auto-imported.
+This is illogical, as it can import other modules just fine (e.g. `Table`).